Updated:

 surface on Detroit Engine Works and it's related companies.

-A lot of people are not aware of these
+Most are not aware of these

 old gas engines and the roll that they played in our great nation here